commonsmachinery/catalog/doc/datamodel/core.md

 ### Properties

-`replaces`: If the data for a `Media` instance is refreshed, a new instance is created and linked through this property to the old version.
+`replaces` (optional): If the data for a `Media` instance is refreshed, a new instance is created and linked through this property to the old version.
 Omitted if not a replacement.

 `annotations`: The annotations about this Media instance, typically derived from the file/page metadata.